Environment | In harmony with nature

 Achievement reported at a local meeting

 Near the P.T.
 Bridgestone Kalimantan Plantation (BSKP) in Indonesia’s South Kalimantan Province, there is a neglected state-owned forest destroyed by fire.
 The W-BRIDGE Initiative, jointly operated by Bridgestone and Waseda University from 2012 to 2020, implemented a project to revitalize this state-owned forest utilizing a citizen forestry program.
-In addition to Waseda University and BSKP, the Japan International Forestry Promotion and Cooperation Center, Lambung Mangkurat University and the Tanah Laut Regency Forestry Department also collaborated in the project.
+In addition to Waseda University and BSKP, the Japan International Forestry Promotion and Cooperation Center (JIFPRO), Lambung Mangkurat University and the Tanah Laut Regency Forestry Department also collaborated in the project.

 The project helped local citizens plant rubber trees and other agricultural products in the forest, as well as native trees and shrubs that used to grow there long ago.
 This forest management project provided high economic value for the community and contributed to biodiversity conservation.
 Local residents also conducted patrols and other activities to prevent forest fires.
 These activities empowered local residents to become self-sufficient and created mechanisms for long-term forest revitalization and management of forests.
 BSKP supported the residents by providing rubber tree saplings and agricultural technologies.